-- Regard should be had to the character and qualities of the local area including existing trees, habitats and archaeology. - Reference should be made to the Ipswich Urban Character SPD and Conservation Area Appraisals and Management Plans, where relevant, and other design guidance available, such as the Space and Design Guidelines SPD. - Thought should be given to the location of green space within new developments where it may assist in preserving sensitive below ground archaeology from disturbance.
+- 6.32 Regard should be had to the character and qualities of the local area including existing trees, habitats and archaeological interest. - 6.33 Reference should be made to the Ipswich Urban Character SPD and Conservation Area Appraisals and Management Plans, where relevant, and other design guidance available, such as the Space and Design Guidelines SPD. - 6.34 Thought should be given to the location of green space within new developments where it may assist in preserving sensitive below ground archaeology from disturbance. - 6.35 Children's play equipment should be sensitively located with regard to any heritage assets below and above ground. - 6.36 All provision should be of high quality, designed to a high standard, integrating imaginative and distinctive features.